freeletics/khonshu/docs/codegen/get-started.md

     The `@ComposeScreen` annotation is added to the top level composable of a screen.
 This function can have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
-This will then generate another Composable function called `MadExampleUi` and a Dagger component.
+This will then generate another Composable function called `KhonshuExampleUi` and a Dagger component.

     ```kotlin
     @ComposeScreen(